 As discussed in Note 4, in February 2010, the Group increased its participation interests in OOO Oiltechproduct-Invest, OOO Petra Invest-M and OOO Tailiksneftegas to 51 percent.
-Subsequent to the increase in the Group's participation interest, these entities are fully consolidated and are no longer accounted for as related parties.
+These companies ceased to be associates of the Group subsequent to the date that the Group effectively acquired a controlling stake in these companies; and from that date forwards are fully consolidated and are no longer accounted for as related parties.